-As CTC, GCC is responsible for working with many agencies to provide the best and most cost-efficient services it can deliver to the public it serves.
+As the CTC, GCC is responsible for working with many agencies to provide the best and most cost-efficient services it can deliver to the public it serves.
 Middle Keys Transportation, a GCC program, is a van service that operates between Marathon and the Lower Keys as well as between Marathon and the Upper Keys.
-As the CTC, GCC also coordinates trips to Miami-Dade County with two of the local taxi companies.
+As the CTC, GCC also coordinates trips to Miami-Dade County.
 During the past 17 years, GCC, the CTC has executed Standard Coordination/Operator Contracts with six other agencies in Monroe County to deliver services.